DevCycleHQ/ios-client-sdk/README.md

 ```swift
 pod 'DevCycle'
 ```
+Then, run `pod install`.

 ### Carthage

-Include the following in your `Cartfile`:
+Include the following in your `Cartfile` to integrate DevCycle as a dependency to your project:

 ```swift
 github "DevCycleHQ/ios-client-sdk"
 ```

+Then, run `carthage update --use-xcframeworks`.
+Drag the built .xcframework bundles from Carthage/Build into the "Frameworks and Libraries" section of your application’s Xcode project.

 ### Swift Package Manager